 There are many entrances into our city.
 A large number of them are state roadways, while others are City of Denton roadways.
 Many of these road rights-of-way have received minimal maintenance in years past for various reasons.
 Research shows that economic growth hinges on the perceptions held about a community by prospective businesses and industries looking to relocate.
 These perceptions are based largely on the first impressions formed while travelling through a town or city.

-Community Improvement Services was selected to manage the Enhanced Right-of-Way Maintenance Program with the goal of establishing elevated, regular maintenance on the rights-of-way along City entranceways, corridors and thoroughfares.
-So far, the Program has taken over maintenance of 33 road rights-of-way and drainage easements throughout the City by mowing, edging and weed eating; removing trash, illegal signs, and dead trees; and trimming trees.
-The Program has also helped beautify a few main roads by providing funding to install native plants that use less water and embellish medians.
+Community Improvement Services was selected to manage the Enhanced Right-of-Way Maintenance Program with the goal of establishing elevated, regular maintenance on the rights-of-way along Denton entranceways, corridors, and thoroughfares.
+So far, the program has taken over maintenance of 33 road rights-of-way and drainage easements throughout the city by mowing, edging, and weed eating; removing trash, illegal signs, and dead trees; and trimming trees.
+The program has also helped beautify a few main roads by providing funding to install native plants that use less water and embellish medians.

 Thanks to the Enhanced Right-of-Way Maintenance Program, Denton residents and visitors are greeted by clean, manicured roads and entrance corridors, all of which help Denton grow by improving first impressions and increasing property values.
-If you have any questions or concerns about maintenance along a City entryway or thoroughfare, please call Senior Officer Josh Mullen at (940) 349-7455
+If you have questions or concerns about maintenance along a Denton entryway or thoroughfare, please call Senior Officer Josh Mullen at (940) 349-7455